JiePKU/FSCA/README.md

-# Are Your Images Used for Training?
-Auditing Data Provenance in Real-world Text-to-image Diffusion Models
+# Auditing Data Provenance in Real-world Text-to-Image Diffusion Models for Privacy and Copyright Protection

 ## Quick Start